There are so many awesome apps available today, but I’m always super consistent with using a few of my favorites when I’m traveling out of the States.

 And last, but not least, is having Google Translate readily available.
 I used this a bit in France and Italian, especially when I was trying to order at restaurants and wanted to pronounce things correctly.
-I also think locals really appreciate when you try!
+I also think locals really appreciate it when you try!

 Update: I’ve also just discovered Google Trips, which I’m testing out as I’m in plan mode for a few upcoming trips.
 So far, it’s kind of amazing!

 This app is amazing when needing to communicate with friends and family back home or syncing up with friends abroad.
 Depending on your phone service, international calls and texts can get spendy.
-But with WhatsApp, everything is over the Wifi network, so if you’re connected, there’s no charge to you.
+But with WhatsApp, everything is over the Wi-Fi network, so if you’re connected, there’s no charge to you.

 For example, this app was quite convenient when I traveled to Guatemala to visit old friends.
 My phone wasn’t working right when I got to the airport.
 But there was no need to panic as I had an alternative communication option with WhatsApp.
-In fact, I still use this app to communicate with those friends today.
+In fact, I still use this app to communicate with my friends today.

 When I’m traveling, I’m taking and editing a lot of photos on the go, especially when I don’t have my computer handy.
 One of my favorite editing apps is Snapseed.
 It’s a robust app with a lot of different editing tools to choose from, but there are three specific tools that I use in the app all the time.

 I’ll share these tools with you in a future post on how I edit photos.
-But in the meantime, you can check out Nanette Wong’s How To Use Photo Editings Apps Like A Pro online class.
+But in the meantime, you can check out Nanette Wong’s How To Use Photo Editing Apps Like A Pro online class.
 For me specifically, it was nice to hear more about what apps and tools a professional photographer and social media influencer uses on a day-to-day basis.

-Looking for a last minute getaway?
-If that’s the case, I always start by checking HotelTonight for last minute hotel deals.
+Looking for a last-minute getaway?
+If that’s the case, I always start by checking HotelTonight for last-minute hotel deals.
 The whole premise is that hotels are looking to book rooms they haven’t yet, so they’ll send out awesome deals to pull in guests.
 Which is the perfect scenario for a spontaneous weekend getaway.
 I actually found one of my favorite little boutique hotels near San Francisco using HotelTonight!